 Hunter Management Areas are access areas where each hunter must first obtain a permission slip from the Department prior to hunting.
 These areas are generally larger than WIAs, and usually have some level of vehicle access.
 Permission slips are issued through the Department's website, and this method has proven to be a fair and popular way to distribute hunter access.
-On HMAs with limited access and high demand, random draws are used to assure a fair distribution of permission slips.
+For HMAs with limited access and high demand, random draws are used to assure a fair distribution of permission slips.
 Website distribution of permission slips is popular with nonresident hunters as they can obtain permission for HMAs prior to coming to the state to hunt.
 Regional office personnel and game wardens/biologists provide extra assistance to hunters needing help obtaining a permission slip.
 HMAs can provide unlimited, limited first-come first-served, or limited random draw hunter access permission slips.
-The type of HMA depends upon several factors such as: desired harvest levels, hunter participation, wildlife population numbers, landowner preference and agricultural damage.
-For 2016, there were 57 HMAs with 169 participating landowners encompassing 1,096,203 enrolled acres for hunting primarily big game species, but also included small game and upland game birds (Figure 1).
-This is a decrease of 6,506 acres from 2015 due to the reduction of enrolled acreage of one HMA (Heart Mountain), and some changes to other existing HMAs.
-However, there was an addition of two HMAs (Piedmont and Cook Road).
+The type of HMA depends upon several factors such as desired harvest levels, hunter participation, wildlife population numbers, landowner preference, and agricultural damage.

+For 2019, there were 59 HMAs with 145 participating landowners encompassing 1,020,413 enrolled acres for hunting primarily big game species, but also included small game and upland game birds (Figure 1).
+This is an increase of 27,180 acres from 2018 due to the addition of two new HMAs: Fortification and Gooseberry.
+In 2019, Access Yes Program did close the Pine Draw HMA, but only temporarily due to construction.
+Also, the Pitchfork HMA was split into two: Pitchfork and the new Rawhide HMA.